-Born and brought up in the kasbah of Marrakech, Jamila, 35, is the daughter of a businessmen and a mother who by all accounts is very beautiful.
-Jamila has run things at Dar Rocmarra since she began working at the riad just over a year ago, and she runs a very tight ship!
+Born and brought up in the kasbah of Marrakech, Jamila, 35, tells us she’s the daughter of a businessmen and a mother who by all accounts is absolutely beautiful.
+Jamila has run things at Dar Rocmarra since she began working at the beautiful riad we are staying at in Marrakech just over a year ago.
+And she runs a very tight ship!

 A. Everything!
 But I really love meeting people.